coder/terraform-provider-coderd/docs/resources/group.md

 - `avatar_url` (String) The URL of the group's avatar.
 - `display_name` (String) The display name of the group.
 Defaults to the group name.
 - `members` (Set of String) Members of the group, by ID.
 If null, members will not be added or removed by Terraform.
+To have a group resource with unmanaged members, but be able to read the members in Terraform, use `data.coderd_group`
 - `organization_id` (String) The organization ID that the group belongs to.
 Defaults to the provider default organization ID.
 - `quota_allowance` (Number) The number of quota credits to allocate to each user in the group.